alexanderczigler/lab-day-2021-09-24/README.md

 Using each of the frameworks, build a basic API doing the same things.

 ## GraphQL

+I have some previous experience working with GraphQL backends so this was not completely new to me.
+I think GraphQL adds a pretty nice layer of control between the backend and frontend(s) and the built-in query tool is wonderful.
+When working with other developers GraphQL makes it easy to discuss the API.

+The documentation is good and there are plenty of examples out there to learn from.
+What I do not like about it is that when I do something wrong I often get error messages that are hard to decipher.
+GraphQL has a bit of a learning curve to it but I think it is worth the time and effort.

 ### Likes
  - Built-in query tool
  - Structured way to specify what is visible to the clients